ali-furkan/website/README.md

 # Ali Furkan's Personal Website

 This repository is source code of My Website that contains my services.
 You can use it as a template for your new project when make sure to edit the required parts.
-If you want to get more information or help me by contributing, you can continue reading this text.
+If you want to get more information or help me by contributing, you do not hesitate to create issue or pr.

 ## Requirements & Installation
 First of all you check your machine have [node.js](https://nodejs.org).